 Adapted screenplays may follow books very closely, or may be completely different.
 When characters are gay or lesbian - or have had some significant same-sex experiences - screenwriters sometimes sidestep those facets of their stories entirely when it comes to the big screen.
-Here are twelve of those instances.

 1. Corporal Fife, The Thin Red Line